jina-ai/jina/docs/how-to/external-executor.md

 ````

-Depending on your internet connection this might take a few seconds, but in the end you should be greeted with the
+This might take a few seconds, but in the end you should be greeted with the
 following message:

 ```bash